tushar-marine/We/README.md

 ## 0. Introduction

-**DIU-CSE-CPC** is a open-source and non-profit organization of Dhaka International University what is working for making programming fun, easy, and creative among students of the institute.
-In the last several year this organization was about to build and work properly but finally in the year of 2019, July 28 Mr. Samrat Kumar Dey, Mr. Jilani Khandakar, Mr. Abu Sayed re-established a commitee by the help of honourable chairman Mr. Abdul Baset to run this organization properly.
-This brand new commitee has started their journey on 19 August, 2019.
-This is the very fisrt version of document which is applicable to present and all the future commitee.
+**DIU-CSE-CPC** is an open-source and non-profit organization of Dhaka International University what is working for making programming fun, easy, and creative among students of the institute.
+In the last several years this organization was about to build and work properly but finally in the year of 2019, July 28 Mr. Samrat Kumar Dey, Mr. Jilani Khandakar, Mr. Abu Sayed re-established a committee by the help of honorable chairman Mr. Abdul Baset to run this organization properly.
+This brand new committee has started their journey on 19 August, 2019.
+This is the very first version of document which is applicable to present and all the future committee.

 ### Doc Map